Kennedy v. Louisiana: Case history

-On appeal, Kennedy challenged the constitutionality of executing a person solely for child rape, and the Louisiana Supreme Court rejected the challenge on the grounds that the death penalty was not too harsh for such a heinous offense.
-The court distinguished the U.S. Supreme Court's plurality decision in Coker v.
+On appeal, Kennedy challenged the constitutionality of executing a person solely for child rape.
+The Louisiana Supreme Court rejected the challenge on the grounds that the death penalty was not too harsh for such a heinous offense.
+The Louisiana court distinguished the U.S. Supreme Court's plurality decision in Coker v.
 Georgia (1977), concluding that Cokers rejection of death as punishment for rape of an adult woman did not apply when the victim was a child.
-Rather, the Louisiana Supreme Court applied a balancing test set out by the U.S. Supreme Court in more recent death penalty cases, Atkins v.
-Virginia and Roper v.
-Simmons, first examining whether there is a national consensus on the punishment and then considering whether the court would find the punishment excessive.
-The Louisiana Supreme Court concluded that the adoption of similar laws in five other states, coupled with the unique vulnerability of children, satisfied Atkins and Roper.

 Kennedy was one of two men in the country under sentence of death for a crime other than murder; the other, Richard L. Davis, had been sentenced under the same Louisiana law.
 Kennedy sought direct review of the Louisiana Supreme Court's decision in the Supreme Court of the United States, which agreed to hear the case in January 2008.

 Argument

-In seeking certiorari to the U.S. Supreme Court, Jeffrey L. Fisher, a Stanford Law School professor appealing on behalf of Kennedy, argued that five states do not constitute a "national consensus" for the purposes of Eighth Amendment analysis, that Coker v.
-Georgia should apply to all rapes regardless of the age of the victim, and that the law was unfair in its application, singling out black child rapists for death at a significantly higher rate than whites.
-Certiorari to the defendant was granted on January 4, 2008.

-The case pitted the Eighth Amendment definition of "cruel and unusual punishment" against states' rights as defined in the Tenth Amendment, with the issue being whether states may constitutionally impose the death penalty for any crime other than murder as a principle of a state's right to impose punishment as it saw fit, under the Tenth Amendment, and, in particular, whether a death sentence is a disproportionate penalty, under the Eighth Amendment, for raping a child.
-No person has been executed in the United States for rape since 1964.

-Jefferson Parish, Louisiana assistant district attorney Juliet L. Clark argued for the State of Louisiana and Texas Solicitor General Ted Cruz argued for the State of Texas and other amicus curiae states.
+Jeffrey L. Fisher, a Stanford Law School professor appealing on behalf of Kennedy, argued there was "overwhelming national consensus" against capital punishment for rape, including child rape.
+He argued that between 1930 and 1964 most of the people executed for rape in the United States were black.
+Furthermore, all fourteen people executed for rape in Louisiana during that same time period were black.

+The state of Louisiana said that more States were authorizing the death sentence for child rape since Coker.
+In Atkins the Supreme Court had written that "it is not so much the number of these States that is significant, but the consistency of the direction of change" for a finding of national consensus against the execution of the intellectually disabled.
+The state of Louisiana argued that the same logic should apply to expand death penalty availability if the number of states authorizing the death penalty for that crime has been increasing over time.